Learning outcomes

 Assessment method

 Closed-book written exam.
 Each of the four themes is the subject of one long and one short question (8 questions in all).
-Sample questions are given at the end of each chapter.
-The work carried out during the practical sessions is assessed and forms part of the overall mark.
+Sample questions are given in class, in preparation for the exam.
+The work carried out during the practical sessions and student attendance are assessed and form part of the overall grade.
 As part of ongoing assessment, teachers may ask students to submit individual pieces of work, which will be used to fuel discussion of the topics covered in the course sessions.

 Sources, references and any support material